As small business owners, we cannot become so bogged down in the minutiae of business that we don’t see the forest for the trees.

 Ask most any successful entrepreneur and they will tell you that having a narrowly defined niche is how they built their businesses — and continue to do so.

-7. Leverage success in your niche to create new revenue centers.
 If you have solidified a niche for yourself and your business is on solid footing, you can consider how you can leverage your brand to sell new products, or sell your existing ones in different ways.
 For example, Tisha L. Morris has leveraged her expertise in feng shui to develop several lines of products, including a smudge spray.

 By offering a variety of products in “sub-niches,” Tisha appeals to more people without losing focus.
 Says Tisha: